nkfoss/Nouveau-Vin/README.md

 - MariaDB 10.5

 ## Setting Up the Database
-In this section, I am assuming couple things before proceeding.
+In this section, I am assuming couple things be proceeding.
 First, you should have a functional install of MariaDB.
 Second, you should have a MariaDB user with privileges allowing table creation and modification, as well as file uploading.
 Third, I assume you ARE NOT using some kind of GUI application and are doing everything in the MariaDB console.
 In the case that you are using a GUI, you should still be able to follow along fine.

 There are a couple things we need to do with the database before we can get started.
 First, we will need to create the appropriate table into which we will upload our data.
 Next, in order to make our queries faster, we will need to create some accessory tables and reformat the first table.
 TFinally, we will create the credentials file so Node can access our database.